 “The men and women of the Seabees have been deployed globally in every theater around the world constructing bases, building airfields, conducting underwater construction and building roads, bridges and other support facilities while providing protection for themselves and those around them,” wrote Navy Petty Officer 1st Class Heather Salzman in a 2020 DVIDShub.net story.

 Sign up to get more USO stories delivered to your inbox!

 During the Vietnam War in 1965, Navy Construction Mechanic 3rd Class Marvin G. Shields, then just 25 years old, showed great heroism when a camp he and his fellow Seabees were constructing suddenly came under attack.
-Despite being wounded several times, Sheilds continually ignored his own injuries to defend the area and stay in the fight for roughly 14 hours.
+Despite being wounded several times, Shields continually ignored his own injuries to defend the area and stay in the fight for roughly 14 hours.
 His actions helped save 15 Seabees and Green Berets who were at the camp.
-Ultimately, Sheilds’ injuries proved fatal, and he died before the survivors were rescued.
+Ultimately, Shields’ injuries proved fatal, and he died before the survivors were rescued.
 He was posthumously awarded the Medal of Honor in 1965, which his wife and young daughter accepted on his behalf.